Building A Sukkah Together ©

 Alex said, "It was so wonderful!"
 He was right.
 It was indeed a very special experience.
 Without hesitation Alex suggested I share our special experience of building a sukkah together with the JewishPath readership.

-It has been a Belk family custom to build a new sukkah each year for many years now.
+It has been a Belk family custom to build a new Sukkah each year for many years now.
 I think this custom actually developed because we're a bunch of nomads.
 It seems like we never stay anywhere very long.
-In fact when we look for a new place to live one of our immediate concerns is, 'Where will we build the sukkah for this year?'
+In fact when we look for a new place to live one of our immediate concerns is, 'Where will we build the Sukkah for this year?'
 One year we had a Jewish realtor.
-He quickly pointed out how convenient it would be to remove the fiberglass from the enclosed patio and replace it with skach.
+He quickly pointed out how convenient it would be to remove the fiberglass from the enclosed patio and replace it with schach.
 That was simply too easy.
 It did not fit our style.
-We had to actually construct a sukkah.
-On another occassion a non Jewish realtor showed us a home.
-Naomi, my wife, commented upon seeing the huge patio, "Akiva, we could build a wonderful sukkah here."
+We had to actually construct a Sukkah.
 The realtor looked at us strangely.
-We took a few minutes to explain what a sukkah was.
+I took a few minutes to explain what a sukkah was.

 It was around Yom Kippur several years ago.
-Naomi and I were wondering where we would get the funds to construct our new sukkah.
-Money was very tight for us.
-Usually I have a dream in which I intuitively understand how to construct the sukkah for that year.
+I was wondering where the funds to construct the new Sukkah would come from.
+Money was very tight.
+Usually I have a dream in which I intuitively understand how to construct The Sukkah for that year.
 Some years the dream does not come but usually it does.
 That year my dream had to be particularly price conscious.
-Thank G-d!
+Thank God!
 It was.
-In fact we estimated the cost of the sukkah, based on the dream, would be about $60.00.
+In fact we estimated the cost of The Sukkah, based on the dream, would cost very little.

-After Shabbos we talked.
-I asked Alex, "If we can build the sukkah for sixty dollars would that work for you?"
+After Sabbath we talked.
+I asked Alex, "If we can build The Sukkah for sixty dollars would that work for you?"
 He joyfully said, "YES!"
 We immediately began making plans to build the sukkah.
-That night, Motzi Shabbos, we went to the local hardware store to purchase the necessary supplies.
+That night, Motzi Sabbath, we went to the local hardware store to purchase the necessary supplies.
 All the required supplies were stored in my head.
 No one else had any idea of what we needed except generally.
 We were tough shoppers.

 We pulled into the field.
 It was snowing.
 The ground was wet and cold.
 Alex parked close to the double wide.
 I parked a little farther away next to the barn.
 We unloaded the supplies.

 We began by attempting to cut eight sections of 3/4" conduit to about 16" in length.
 A workbench and a sharp hacksaw blade would have been very helpful.
-During this time of struggle I sent Alex to see if he could find a sharper blade.
-After a long while I began searching for him.
-He was in the double wide talking with Naomi.
-She was happily working on the final step which was connecting the tarps together with strapping tape.
-Eventually we completed our 8 cuts.
+During this time of struggle Eventually we completed our 8 cuts.

 Next Alex and I took plastic buckets out into the field area to collect large rocks.
 This was helpful to the school because each year the field mowers would hit these rocks and damage or dull their mowers.
 They were always complaining about the rocks.
 They would be very pleased to see them gone.
 We collected several buckets of rocks.